mkrainij-sugarcrm/laravel-bean/README.md

 ## Production configuration

 Laravel-bean communicates with SugarCRM via the API rather than through a direct database connection.
 We find this to be cleaner and safer in general.
 For that to work you must first configure laravel-bean to work with your laravel instance.

-To do that, go to the top directory of your laravel instance and issue the command `php artisan config:publish sugarcrm/laravel-bean`.
+To do so, go to the top directory of your laravel instance and issue the command `php artisan config:publish sugarcrm/laravel-bean`.
 The new file `app/config/packages/sugarcrm/laravel-bean/config.php` will appear in your instance.
 When you edit the file you'll see:
 ```
 <?php